semrush/intergalactic/website/docs2/components/fullscreen-modal/fullscreen-modal.md

 - If there are two columns / zones for content in the modal window, the content inside them should be placed with `align: left`.
 - If there is only one zone for content in the modal window, it is necessary to center the content with `align:center` horizontally.
 We also recommend you to use a [default modal window](/components/modal) in this case instead.

-@table-caption Content alignment for single-zone and dual-zone modal windows
+Table: Content alignment for single-zone and dual-zone modal windows

 | Single-zone modal window  | Dual-zone modal window    |
 | ------------------------- | ------------------------- |